bezmoradi/tutorials/go/scope.md

 ## Block-level Scope

-In the program that follows, the variable `name` is considered block-level as it is defined within the scope of the `main` function block:
+In the program that follows, the variable `name` is considered block-level as it is defined within the scope of the `main` function block and is only accessible within this function:

 ```go
 package main